ghzeni/blockgame-guide/README.md

 >Spec into Magic as soon as possible.
 Magic skills are very
 powerful and having a ranged attack is important.
-Our advice would be trying to get a Firebolt Spellbook, but any spell helps.
+If you'd like an advice, The Atlas Inn is a great place for a sip of water ;)

 >Use Community Farms
 The farms in Origin are for everyone to use!
 They're useful for getting food easily.
 Take whatever you need, but make sure to replant!
 The 'Shopping Cart Theory' states that an "individual's moral character can be determined by whether they choose to return a shopping cart to its designated spot after use, or whether they simply leave it wherever it suits them".
-Replanting after harvesting is BlockGame's equivalent of that theory.
+Replanting after harvesting is
+BlockGame's equivalent of that theory.

 >Craft items/armor
 Armors and offhand items improve the stats and exp gain of the profession that they're for.
 The higher your profession skill, higher are the odds